12 Jul - 4 min read

 The application process isn’t complicated and depending on the coverage, even the premiums payable can be inexpensive or made through instalments.
 All that’s left to do is apply!
 Here is your step-by-step guide to getting health insurance:

-Shop around to see what types of policies and plans are available as well as which ones apply to you.
+Shop around to see what types of medical insurance policies and plans are available as well as which ones apply to you.
 For instance, women can choose from special policies that cover related illnesses like ovarian cancer and pregnancy complications.

 Be sure to learn more about the policies you are interested in and pay special attention to the annual limit, coverage period, premiums payable, renewal options, additional benefits and the terms of exclusions i.e. situations where your policy will not pay out.
 Also check that the provider is licensed by Bank Negara Malaysia.